-The number of submitted complaints has increased to 2,223, which is a consecutive quarter increase, however the number of individual complainants decreased to 102; approximately 51% of the same number in Q4 2020.
+The number of submitted complaints has increased slightly on Q4 2021 to 2,882, which is a consecutive quarter increase.
+The number of complainants increased by 3 on Q4 2021 to 105.
 We are aware of the change in aircraft noise perception brought on by the long periods of empty skies and will do our utmost to keep our communities informed when traffic returns fully to Gatwick Airport.

 We have also continued with our programme of airline engagement to drive continuous improvement in CDO, track keeping and safety.
-The Airspace Office, with the Head of Aerodrome Compliance, have had recent meetings with Wizz Air UK, Vueling, Turkish Airlines, Air Baltic and Air Arabia Maroc with meetings scheduled with our new airline starters in Q1 2022.
+The Airspace Office, with the Head of Aerodrome Compliance, have had recent meetings with Air Baltic, Air Arabia Maroc, JetBlue, Scoot and Vueling, with meetings planned with new airline starters and returning airlines during the summer.